A black background with grey textAI-generated content may be incorrect.

 Curated data from T2.1 on agricultural practices, agricultural systems, value chains, other economic sectors, and ecosystems, will culminate in a Data Repository (D2.1).

-2) Human participant data
+Human participant and economic data

-For human participant data, the ‘as closed as necessary’ needs specific consideration.
-Specific measures will be taken to accommodate protection of privacy and GDPR.
-Anonymized and De-identified human participant data can be archived in EOSC and in repositories consortium partners’ home countries (e.g. the Norwegian Agency for Shared Services in Education and Research) to ensure transparency and reproducibility of our social science and humanities research in WP2, 4, 6 and 7
+Main repositories: Zenodo and EOSC or disciplinary repository if relevant.
+However, human participant data, the ‘as closed as necessary’ needs specific consideration, and measures must be taken to accommodate protection of privacy and GDPR.
+Anonymized and De-identified human participant data can be archived in EOSC and in repositories consortium partners’ home countries (e.g. the Norwegian Agency for Shared Services in Education and Research) to ensure transparency and reproducibility of our social science and humanities research in WP2, 4, 6 and 7.
+Quantitative data from the large-scale surveys on citizens’ perception and willingness to pay for preserving the pollinators and pollination services (6 countries, 1000 to 1500 respondents per country) will be anonymous, and the data can be deposited in Zenodo.

-Qualitative data is more challenging to anonymize.
+Qualitative data is more challenging to anonymize, and will rather be pseudonymised (see ethics chapter) .
 Thus, the exact extent of openness of the actual datasets can be amended.
 When in doubt, the consortium will refrain from publishing raw datasets and only report aggregate measures.
 Data that cannot be anonymised due to practical or technical reasons is excluded from publication to ensure sufficient protection of the fundamental rights and freedoms of the (potentially) affected data subjects.
 Data that can be curated and be made de-identifiable can be shared more broadly.
 Decisions will be made on a case-by-case basis to ensure that privacy, anonymity, and confidentiality are not breached by publication of datasets or any other type of publication.
 Consultation with the relevant Data Protection Offices can be sought during the lifetime of the project.
+However, the metadata of the data will opened.

 3.3 Making data interoperable {#3.3-making-data-interoperable}